Exploring CACHET (College Admissions Collaborative Highlighting Engineering & Technology)

 Most Select Research Universities with Broad-based Offerings

-These schools offer students a wide variety of subject matters outside of STEM but also boast a depth of STEM opportunities.
+On the other hand, these schools offer students a wide variety of subject matters outside of STEM but also boast a depth of STEM opportunities.
 These universities are approximately between 5,000-8,000 students.
 There are many interdisciplinary opportunities and research foci.

 University of Chicago